 Do you need a tried-and-true turkey stuffing recipe to complete your holiday dinner?
 Here's a traditional Amish favorite you can't miss!

-We've been talking a lot about cooking a perfect turkey lately.
-While the turkey is the centerpiece of a memorable Thanksgiving dinner, there are other essential components that go into crafting a holiday feast that your guests won't forget.
+While the turkey is the centerpiece of a memorable Thanksgiving dinner, there are other essential components that go into crafting a holiday feast that your guests will not forget.

 Next to the turkey itself, a delicious turkey stuffing is probably the most important part of your meal.
 In this post we'll show you how to make a turkey stuffing that will not disappoint!